 Without even looking, Nate knew he was way beyond being just a little chubbed.
 He suddenly realized he was hard.
 And he couldn’t quite understand why.

 ‘Thinking of me, were you?’
-Beau suggested, as he pulled off his shorts and hung them on a hook, before crossing the room and turning on the tap next to the one Nate already had running.
+Flip suggested, as he pulled off his shorts and hung them on a hook, before crossing the room and turning on the tap next to the one Nate already had running.

 Glancing up and down the kid’s body he couldn’t help being slightly envious.
 Despite the gloom inside the room they were in, where the only light seemed to be coming from a row of decorative brickwork close to the ceiling, he knew the kid was built, and in all the right places.
 And with that familiar blonde surfer’s mane and those piercing blue eyes, both of which he had seen often enough in his own workshop, he knew there would be plenty of folks, of both sexes, who would sell their souls to bed him; not that he’d ever had any inkling of which side of the fence the kid preferred.